swiss-territorial-data-lab/proj-rooftops/README.md

         If the installation is successful, the message "You are using a modified version of segment-geospatial library (v 0.10.2 fork)" must be printed in the prompt while executing the script `segment_images.py`.

-        $ cd segment-geospatial
-        $ git checkout ch/dev
-        $ pip install .

-        or in editable mode

-        $ pip install -e .

-If the installation is successful the message "You are using a modified version of segment-geospatial library (v 0.10.2 fork)" must be printed in the prompt while executing the script `segment_images.py`.

 **Disclaimer**: We do not guarantee that the scripts in the sandbox folder and the scripts not included in the workflows can be executed with the provided requirements